 - Stock up on ingredients when they are on sale.
 For instance, when I see a great price on chuck roast, onions and rolls, I snatch them up and plan my meals around them.

 - Compare prices.
 Currently, I’m able to find chuck roast for about $3.99/pound.

 - In a large nonstick skillet, heat the oil until shimmering.
-Season the chuck roast on all sides with the seasoning mix.
+Season the chuck roast on all sides with salt and pepper.
 Sear the meat in the hot oil, turning to brown all sides.
 Remove the meat to the crock of a 5-qt slow cooker.

 - Set the slow cooker to LOW and cook for 8 hours or on HIGH for 6 hours.

 - In a small bowl, combine the butter, garlic, and parsley.
 Spread this on the insides of all the rolls.
-If freezing, wrap the rolls in foil and freeze.
-Thaw before serving.
+Broil the open faced, garlic bread rolls until golden brown and crisp.